LEAF-HQ/LEAF/Generator/JobAnalysis/README.md

 	python AnalyseJobTiming.py timeDRstep.dat --threshold 1 --save image.pdf

 Saves the histogram with filename ```image.pdf```, or any other desired format, for further use.
 By default the histogram is not saved.

+	 python JobAnalysis/AnalyseJobTiming.py JobAnalysis/timeDRstep.dat --threshold 1 --max 14 --granularity 200

+This changes the output histogram parameters.
+The parameter ```max``` specifies the maximum of the axis range to plot, while ```granularity``` sets the number of bins.